 Water spinach is the quintessential Southeast Asian vegetable.
-Learn how to cook it with these tips and recipes here.
+Here are 3 ideas on how to cook with it.
+Comes with 2 kang kong recipes.

 It has more names than almost any other tropical vegetable: ong choy, kang kong, water convolvulus, water morning glory, and swamp cabbage.
 In mandarin, it is known as 空心菜 (kong xin cai).

 It grows easily even under difficult conditions.
 It is cheap and is widely used in Southeast Asian cuisine.
 It can be seen in humble home-cooked dishes as well as in high class restaurant fare.
 It is related to the morning glory which is a very common wild plant with purple, pink or white flowers.
 I used to see these purple flowers growing on fences.
 My parents told me that they can be eaten but we have never tried it.

 Fresh bunches of water spinach

 Kang kong has long hollow stems.
 Leaves are long and pointed.
 The stems are crunchy and the leaves are mild tasting.
 It is rich in iron and vitamin A. It lacks the bitterness of other iron-rich greens such as the spinach which is why it is so popular.
 It is quite good for people with diabetes, and high cholesterol but not so great for people with low blood pressure and weak digestive systems.

 They are usually sold in bundles with the roots already removed.
 Like the normal spinach, it shrinks significantly when cooked so don't worry if you think you got a big bunch.